 The philosophy recognizes that each person is a unique individual with a unique set of genetics and biochemistry, as well as a unique set of environmental and lifestyle factors.
 These genetic/environment interactions are complex, not simple.
 For example, two people could potentially have the same health issues with a completely different set of causes.
 Because of this, the approach of functional nutrition is to identify how a person’s genetics are at odds with their environment so that they can be educated on how to restore this balance with lifestyle interventions.
 Some of the components of the functional nutrition approach include:

-One of the biggest problems in traditional medicine today is that physicians don’t train in nutrition or physical fitness, yet these two factors are arguably the most important components to preventing disease.
+One of the biggest problems in traditional medicine today is that physicians don’t train adequately in nutrition or physical fitness, yet these two factors are arguably the most important components of preventing disease.
 This lack of fundamental health knowledge typically leads to the broad application of using medicines to treat symptoms – i.e.

 This approach can be dangerous for several reasons.
 Using medicine to mask symptoms does not lead to the resolution of disease.
 However; masking the symptoms leads to a complacent patient while allowing the underlying disease process to continue unabated.
 In essence, the disease process goes unchecked leading to future complications.
 Using medications can lead to drug-induced nutritional deficiencies.
 These deficiencies end up causing a whole new set of problems that lead to the use of even more medications.
 Using medications comes with the potential of creating “side effects” that either cause additional problems or lead to adding even more medication to “treat the side effects”.
 A recent study published in the British Medical Journal found traditional medical care to be the third leading cause of death in the US.